 It was announced during this year’s Budget that the Coronavirus Statutory Sick Pay Rebate Scheme would be introduced to reclaim the costs of coronavirus-related SSP.

 The online service to facilitate these claims went live on the 26th May.
 The current rate of SSP is £95.85 per week and this scheme allows for up to two weeks of costs to be reclaimed.
-You can find more information on eligibility, claiming and alternative arrangements here.
+Find out more in our guide to eligibility, claiming and alternative arrangements.

 Freelancer confidence at record low